 Of course, your professor might find out, but do they actually pursue disciplinary action in such cases?
 How can they prove you've used an essay writing service, given that services like EduBirdie keep their clients' identities anonymous?

-My Verdict on EduBirdie
+Our Verdict on EduBirdie

 All-in-all, we recommend EduBirdie with reservations.
 Despite the many issues and criticisms hurled towards them, EduBirdie faced them head-on and came out stronger and better.
 Sure, there was plenty of damage control to be done but instead of adding fuel to the fire, EduBirdie focused on what’s truly important: Improving the quality of their services and steering clear from underhanded marking ploys.